Pranas Mašiotas: Children's literature

+Textbooks and popular science

 Encouraged by Jonas Jablonskis, Mašiotas wrote his first math textbook in summer 1905.
 It was a problem book in arithmetic that was published in two parts in 1906.
 It became very popular and was republished 14 times (last edition in 1938).
 In 1919–1921, he published other textbooks on plane trigonometry, history of math, algebra, logarithm.
 He also wrote a textbook on physics (1922) and two textbooks on learning to write (1907 and 1921).
 The textbook on plane trigonometry was reworked and republished by his son Jonas Mašiotas in 1938.
 The textbooks were prepared in a hurry to fill the urgent need of Lithuanian-language textbooks.
 Therefore, their quality suffered.

 Mašiotas also published several popular science books for children, including Conversations about Sky and Earth (Pasikalbėjimai apie dangų ir žemę in 1901), How People Took Over the World (Kaip žmogus žemėje įsigalėjo in 1919).
 His Science Tales (Mokslo pasakos) were first published in 1916 and republished three more times.
 It includes eight stories how a teacher instructs shepherds about laws of physics using everyday language and small experiments – i.e. lively dialogues and some semblance of a plot turned textbook lectures into lively easy to understand stories.